alphagov/govuk-content-api-docs/source/accessibility.html.md

 ### Compliance status

-This website is partially compliant with the [Web Content Accessibility Guidelines version 2.1](https://www.w3.org/TR/WCAG21/) AA standard, due to the non-compliances listed below.
+This website is compliant with the [Web Content Accessibility Guidelines version 2.1](https://www.w3.org/TR/WCAG21/) AA standard.

-### Non-accessible content

-The content listed below is non-accessible for the following reasons.

-#### Non-compliance with the accessibility regulations

-Some parts of this website are not fully accessible because of [issues caused by our Technical Documentation Template](https://tdt-documentation.london.cloudapps.digital/accessibility#using-the-technical-documentation-template-for-your-own-documentation).

-## What we’re doing to improve accessibility

-We plan to fix the issues with the Technical Documentation Template by the end of March 2021.

 ## Preparation of this accessibility statement

 This statement was prepared on 2 September 2020.
-It was last reviewed on 30 December 2020.
+It was last reviewed on 26 March 2021.

 This website was last tested in August 2020.
 The test was carried out by the technical writing team at GDS.
 We used the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) and a checklist we created with the help of the GDS accessibility team.
 We tested all the website's pages.